DelphiWorlds/Playground/Demos/AndroidBackgroundLocation/ReadMe.md

 ```

 This is because Delphi is yet (as of Delphi 12.3) to support having the `foregroundServiceType` attribute

+### Metadata

+Note: This part has already been configured in the demo

 **Add** the following _after_ the `<%application-meta-data%>` tag: